 The following chart illustrates a sharp increase in fraud investigations and reports between 2010 and 2012, evidencing TWIA's increased focus and responsibility on fraud abatement and reporting.
-With the utilization of Veracity Research, reporting levels have moderated, reflecting a more sophisticated assessment by the vendor of the "reasonable suspicion of fraud" standard.
+With the utilization of Veracity Research, reporting levels moderated in 2012, reflecting a more sophisticated assessment by the vendor of the "reasonable suspicion of fraud" standard.
+In February, the Claims Department observed a higher than normal SIU referral rate driven by late reported claims, which appears to be driving a corresponding increase in referrals to the Department as well.

-Reports filed: 12/31/10 12/31/11 12/31/12 12/31/13
+Reports filed: 12/31/10 12/31/11 12/31/12 12/31/13 1/31/14 2/28/14

-TDI Fraud 6 32 35 15
+TDI Fraud 6 32 35 15 2 8

-TDI Enforcement 5 7 24 9
+TDI Enforcement 5 7 24 9 0 0